Beaufort News

 A mold issue has shut down the examination building at the Beaufort County Coroner’s Office in Port Royal, forcing emergency repairs of more than $300,000.

-The discovery kicked in an emergency procurement process and urgent work to address the problem began the next morning, or last Thursday, Moore said.
+The discovery kicked in an emergency procurement process.
+Urgent work to address the problem began the next morning, or last Thursday, Moore said.

 “The contractor is working expeditiously to complete remediation, construction and HVAC replacement to improve humidity control, which appears to be a contributing factor in this case,” Moore said.